Film Transfer Frequently Asked Questions (FAQ)

 What if I want extra copies?

-On the order form you may indicate that you want to order additional copies, either on DVD, Blu-Ray Disk or video tape.
-Extra DVDs and Blu-ray Disks are $10 per disk, extra video tapes are $15 per tape.
+On the order form you may indicate that you want to order additional copies.

 How long will it take for me to get my movies back?

-Transfers will usually take about 2 to 3 weeks, unless it is a really large order.
+Transfers will usually take about 2 to 4 weeks, unless it is a really large order.
 Please contact us for a more accurate estimate, especially if you have a very large order.
-If this is a rush order for a special occasion then there is an additional charge.
+If this is a rush order for a special occasion then there is an additional charge of $75.00.

 Is a deposit required?

-Yes, we require a deposit of $20.00 to begin any order.
+Yes, we require a deposit of $40.00 to begin any order if you are shipping.
+If you a paying by credit card the this deposit will not be required.
 This is also our minimum charge